 8. Takayama (G) – Day 9 (2 nights)

-Takayama is a beautifully preserved old mountain city located in northern Gifu Prefecture in the heart of the Japan Alps.
+Takayama is a beautifully preserved old mountain city located in northern Gifu Prefecture in the heart of the Japanese Alps.

 Takayama has several nice ryokans (traditional Japanese inns), and we stayed in one of them – the Yamakyu Ryokan (one of the most affordable ryokans in Japan).
 We loved it, especially the onsen and the traditional dinner and breakfast were awesome.